Defective Breast Implant Design Caused Rare Lymphoma, Lawsuit Claims

-The complaint (PDF) was filed by Karon Howe in the U.S. District Court for the Western District of North Carolina on March 19, indicating that Allergan sold a defective and unreasonably dangerous breast implant design, which has been linked to a risk of cancer around the breast implant.
+The complaint (PDF) was filed by Ann Kurtz in the U.S. District Court for the Northern District of Iowa on March 6, indicating that the defective breast implant design was the direct cause of her rare lymphoma diagnosis.

-That same month, Allergan was forced to issue a worldwide breast implant recall, removing all products from the market that featured the macrotextured design, after federal regulators in the United States determine nearly all reported cases of BIA-ALCL were linked to the design.
+Allergan was forced to issue a worldwide breast implant recall last year, removing all products from the market that featured the macrotextured design, after federal regulators in the United States determine nearly all reported cases of BIA-ALCL were linked to the design.

 The breast implant cancer involves a type of non-Hodgkins lymphoma that may develop in the tissue surrounding the implant.
 As a result of the risk, dozens of women nationwide have filed claims against the manufacturer, alleging that they may have avoided a cancer diagnosis if the manufacturer had not intentionally covered up the problems and misled patients and the medical community.